b-ishan/b-ishan.github.io/_pages/about.md

 ## Education

 **University of California San Diego**
-Master of Science in Electrical and Computer Engineering Specialization in Computer Engineering | Expected Graduation: Spring 2025 *2023 - Present*
+- MS in Electrical and Computer Engineering
+- Specialization: Computer Engineering
+- *September 2023 - Present*

-**Birla Institute of Technology and Science, Pilani** Bachelore of Engineering in Electronics and Communication Engineering Minor in Finance
+**Birla Institute of Technology and Science, Pilani**
+- BE in Electronics and Communication Engineering
+- Minor in Finance
-*2016 - 2020*
+- *August 2016 - May 2020*

 ## Professional Experience